 Following the addition of wildfire risk to a business continuity plan, businesses should evaluate the risks they face from wildfires by completing a wildfire risk audit.
 Organizations should consider the locations of their offices, workforce, and supply chains to establish if they are at a high to extreme risk of wildfires.
 However, organizations don’t need to be at a high or extreme risk of wildfires to experience one.
 For this reason, every business should consider the risks they face from a wildfire.
 Some common wildfire risks include:

 - Property: Whether a building, piece of equipment, or operation, businesses that experience a wildfire face property damage.
-Even if an organization escapes the flames, it will likely be disrupted due to the property damage of the surrounding area.
+Even if an organization escapes the flames, it will likely be disrupted due to damage to the surrounding area.

 - Assets: Certain industries may have assets threatened by wildfires.
 Industries like real estate and agriculture are particularly vulnerable to asset damage and destruction.